codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why was the shirt happy to hang around the tank top?
-Because it was armless
+Dad, can you put my shoes on?
+I don't think they'll fit me.

 ## Daily Trivia

-Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
+Which of the following is NOT a computer science algorithm?
- 1. Heartbleed
+ 1. Bubble Sort
- 2. Shellshock
+ 2. Float Sort
- 3. Corrupted Blood
+ 3. Merge Sort
- 4. Shellscript
+ 4. Quick Sort

 <details>
   <summary>Answer</summary>
-  Heartbleed
+  Float Sort
 </details>